 Disabled pupils are actively encouraged and supported to take part in all aspects of the school curriculum, including extra-curricular activities and visits off site.

 Disability Equality Policy

-Our Disability Equality Policy can be downloaded by clicking here.
+Our Disability Equality Policy can be be found on our school policies page (please look for the 'Special Educational Needs' section).
 Please call in to school if you require a paper copy.

 Wrap Around Care

 We offer on-site high quality Breakfast and After School Clubs that are run by our Supervisor, Mrs Sue McKell and her team of qualified and experienced staff.
 The Clubs meet in our Activities Room situated at the front of school, accessible through the main entrance.
 Our Clubs are very popular and parents/carers are advised to book in advance to ensure a place is secured.
 However, we are very mindful that occasionally parents may experience unavoidable delays in collecting their children from school and, as such, we endeavour to provide emergency care in these situations.

 In line with Government recommendations and to maintain good practice we follow the Early Years Foundation Stage Guidelines and Framework.
 We hope to help continue the learning, development and care a young child should experience when they attend a setting outside their home.

 Because the majority of Out of School Club staff already work in school we can provide a unique and valuable home-school partnership.
 Your child will have a named key worker who will remain so throughout their time with us.
 We will work towards building a secure link that will provide excellent individual support for each and every child

 When children arrive, they are offered a selection of breakfast items such as: toast, cereals, bagels, fruit and yogurts along with a choice of drinks.
 Following breakfast, children can take part in activities such as construction play, board games and parachute games in the hall.
 At 8.45 a.m. the children join their peers in their classrooms for morning school.